Not a Lot of Change in the Gartner UCaaS Magic Quadrant 2018

 As companies search for more flexibility in their communication services, the “as a service” approach to UC has become increasingly popular.
 The as a service model allows organisations to access the latest features of UC technology through the cloud, ensuring exceptional scalability.

 Today, Gartner believes that by 2021, 90% of IT leaders will be relying on the cloud for their UC technology.
-The Gartner Magic Quadrant is a report that evaluates vendors in the /unified-communications/ucaas space according to their “completeness of vision” for innovative technology, and their “ability to execute.”
+The Gartner Magic Quadrant is a report that evaluates vendors in the UCaaS space according to their “completeness of vision” for innovative technology, and their “ability to execute.”
 Let’s examine who made the cut this year.

 The UCaaS Leaders for 2018

 Leaders in the UCaaS Magic Quadrant offer the best completeness of vision, and the strongest ability to execute.
 In 2017, the leaders were:

 RingCentral has accomplished some phenomenal things this year.
 They were our UC Awards 2018 winner for “Best Cloud Communications Provider,” and now they’re at the head of the leader section for the Gartner Magic Quadrant too.
 RingCentral has successfully expanded their offering across SMB, mid-size and enterprise accounts, offering the full RingCentral Office with Glip collaboration, and multiple enhanced communication features.
 Gartner notes that RingCentral has a strong market position, and this year posted a strong revenue growth of 34% since 2017.

 8×8 is a UCaaS application specialist who rebranded their product portfolio this year to the “X Series.”
 8×8 now has a rich cloud portfolio featuring integrated UC, workstream collaboration, contact centre solutions, conferencing and more.
 Gartner believes that over 50% of 8×8 customers currently purchase CCaaS from the company to compliment their UCaaS deployments too.